IITDhTraining/Compiler_Optimizations_Course/session5_aliasanalysis_1/readme.md

 # (Alias Analysis)

-This repository contains slides on Alias Analysis and in-class exercises.
+This directory contains slides on Alias Analysis and in-class exercises.